bluesky/tiled/docs/source/tutorials/login.md

 tiled-demo.bluesky.project.io
 ```

-This Tiled server is configured so that login is required, but once logged in,
+This Tiled server happens to be configured so that login is optional, and that
-anyone with an ORCID can see the data.
-Other Tiled servers are configured to
+anyone with an ORCID (_any_ ORCID) can log in.
+Other Tiled servers may be configured to
-restrict access to a specific list of ORCIDs.
-To learn how to _deploy_
+restrict access to a specific list of ORCIDs, and/or to restrict access to some or
+all data to certain users.
+To learn how to _deploy_ authenticated Tiled
-authenticated Tiled servers, see {doc}`../explanations/security`.
+servers, see {doc}`../explanations/security`.